Cuba marks end of an era as Castro hands over to Diaz-Canel - Journal du Cameroun

 Although he has advocated fewer restrictions on the press and a greater openness to the internet, he also has a ruthless streak, with harsh words for Cuba’s dissidents and the United States.

-“He comes from the system, but it is the rigidity of the system which is the biggest obstacle to pushing forward with the necessary political and economic changes,” said Michael Shifter, head of Inter-American Dialogue, a Washington-based think tank.
+“He comes from the system, but it is the rigidity of the system which is the biggest obstacle to pushing forward with the necessary political and economic changes,” said Michael Shifter, head of Washington-based think tank Inter-American Dialogue.

 “It will be a test of his political ability,” he added.
 “And he could encounter resistance.”